shihankanungo/shihankanungo.github.io/movies.md

   Pink Floyd at Pompeii – MCMLXXII (2025 d.
 Adrian Maben) 🎥 <br>
   We Want The Funk!
 (2025 d.
 Stanley Nelson and Nicole London) 👍 <br> <small>_PBS Independent Lens documentary_</small>

-I have watched 49 movies so far this year, and I realized the following fun fact re. these movies: there's at least one for every year between 2001 and 2025, with only a few exceptions.
+I have watched 49 movies so far this year, and I realized the following fun fact re. these movies: there's at least one for every year between 2001 and 2025.
 This is what I have so far:

 - 2001: A Beautiful Mind (d.
 Ron Howard)
 - **2002: Catch Me If You Can (d.
 Steven Spielberg)**  👍